ThatXliner/NerdLens/JOURNAL.md

 - Fixed bad gitignore
 - Decided to go with custom TCP-based video streaming protocol (as it would work best with iproxy)
 - Got a TCP feed working (just displaying text)
+- got video stream to work... i just need to fine tune it... we're 80% done with the app